 This semester elective offers students a chance to bring psychological concepts into their own lives.
-Assertiveness training, conflict resolution, frustration, ego defense mechanisms, peer pressure, and self-esteem are topics included
+Assertiveness training, conflict resolution, frustration, ego defense mechanisms, peer pressure, and self-esteem are topics included in this course, as well as exploration into early childhood development, group psychology, criminology, health, gender, and abnormal psychology.
+This semester course is taken in conjunction with Principles of Sociology.

-Principles of Sociology (0532) Prerequisite: None 2.5 Credits Semester Grades 10-12
+Principles of Sociology (0532) 2.5 Credits Prerequisite: None Semester Grades 10-12